zackosowski/CSVault/Assignments/Simple Calculator.md

 Test your code as you go to make sure it is working how you expect it to

 ---
+#### How to Submit

+Save the file as `SimpleCalculator.py` in your assignments folder and push your code to your GitHub repository.

+---
 #### Helpful Articles

 [[Functions]]